engineering87/SharpConnector/README.md

 SharpConnectorClient<string> client = new SharpConnectorClient<string>()
 ```

 Alternatively, you can integrate SharpConnector client using dependency injection.
-Here’s how to register the SharpConnector service with a simple string payload type:
+Here how to register the SharpConnector service with a simple string payload type:

 ```csharp
 // Register the SharpConnector services with string payload type.